 Oil and Hazardous Materials Incident Final Report (PDF 29K, updated 9/19/2000) – This report is required by State regulation 18 AAC 75.300(e).
 It is due within 15 days of cleanup completion or, if no cleanup occurs, within 15 days of the discharge.

 Monthly Spill Log (Word 283K, updated 2/6/2013) – A person in charge of a facility or operation shall maintain, and provide to the Department on a monthly basis, a written record of any discharges of oil from 1 to 10 gallons to land.

-Contaminated Soil Transport and Treatment Request Form (PDF 37K, added 7/22/2009) – Complete and submit this form to the ADEC Prevention and Emergency Response Program whenever contaminated soil from a spill site is transported offsite for treatment (e.g., thermal desorption or bioremediation) or disposal.
+Transport, Treatment & Disposal Approval Form for Contaminated Media (PDF 44K, added 12/10/2014) – Complete and submit this form to the ADEC Prevention and Emergency Response Program whenever contaminated soil from a spill site is transported offsite for treatment (e.g., thermal desorption or bioremediation) or disposal.
 The form must be submitted for ADEC approval prior to transport of the soil from the incident site.
 Contaminated soil shall be transported as a covered load in compliance with 18 AAC 60.015.
 Note: Bonded treatment facilities are allowed to co-mingle contaminated soil for treatment under their approved facility operations plan.
 Post-treatment soil samples are collected and analyzed at regular intervals to insure that the contaminants are successfully treated.
 Because the post-treatment analytical results for co-mingled soils are provided directly to ADEC, the Responsible Party does not have to provide a separate copy of the post-treatment analytical results as indicated in the form.

 Facility Location Data Sheet (PDF 221K, added 9/16/2014) – This form is to be used to log the collection of locational information for applicable regulated facilities and spill sites.